 be flexible and allow the seller to satisfy a dynamic demand;

 achieve goals for the sake of overall development.

-Today, it's hard to imagine these systems operation without introducing digital *back office solutions.* A significant number of processes would be impossible to perform without modern approaches.
+Today, it's hard to imagine these system's operations without introducing digital back-office solutions.
+A significant number of processes would be impossible to perform without modern approaches.
 Also, fierce competition forces retailers to optimize business activity.

 Therefore, the largest retailers are often pioneers in using new technologies.

 The retail back office is a complex structure, including countless systems and subsystems.
 However, three enormous whales support all this business from inside: